-H. Brian Thompson, an independent member of the Company's Board of Directors, is the Executive Chairman of GTT Communications, Inc., a leading global cloud networking provider to multinational clients ("GTT").
-Howard Janzen is the independent Chairman of the Company's Board of Directors and also serves as an independent director of GTT.
+H. Brian Thompson, who was an independent member of the Company's Board of Directors until the Company's 2016 Annual Meeting on June 9, 2016, is the Executive Chairman of GTT Communications, Inc., a leading global cloud networking provider to multinational clients ("GTT").
+Howard Janzen is an independent member of the Company's Board of Directors and also serves as an independent director of GTT.
 In October 2015, GTT completed the acquisition of One Source Networks Inc., a provider of global data, Internet, SIP trunking and managed services ("One Source").
 One Source is a customer of the Company.
 The Company had a well-established and ongoing business relationship with One Source prior to its acquisition by GTT.
-The Company recognized revenue aggregating approximately \$150,000 in the year ended December 31, 2015, pursuant to the terms of a contract between the parties, effective June 28, 2010.
+The Company recognized revenue aggregating approximately \$23,000 from One Source in the period from January 1, 2016 through June 9, 2016, and approximately \$150,000 in the year ended December 31, 2015, pursuant to the terms of a contract between the parties, effective June 28, 2010.
 The Company believes the terms of this contract are consistent with third-party arrangements that provide similar services.